 Crispi helped organize Garibaldi’s invasion and was Garibaldi's main political advisor.
 After the unification, Crispi was part of the first pan-Italian parliament in 1861.
 Though by inclination part of the historical Left and a republican, he saw the utility of the king as a symbol of nationhood and said, famously, “the monarchy unites us; a republic would divide us.”
 He was the first southerner to rise to political prominence in the new Italy during his forty years of political life he held many posts: President of the Chamber of Deputies, Minister of the Interior, Prime Minister, and Italian Minister of Foreign Affairs.
 He went from revolutionary to critic of revolution because it interfered with the normal functioning of a modern state.
 He rejected Garibaldi’s plan, for example, to simply invade Rome in 1867 in order to finish the unification of the nation.
 (As it turned out, Crispi was right.
 Garibaldi was routed by Papal defenders at the Battle of Mentana.) [*note 2 below]

-friendly terms with the great European statesmen
+was on friendly terms with the great European

-of his day—Gladstone in Britain and Bismark in
+statesmen of his day—Gladstone in Britain and

-Germany.
-His most important diplomatic feat in
+Bismark in Germany.
+His most important diplomatic

-Alliance with Germany and Austria-Hungary in 1882.
+Triple Alliance with Germany and Austria-Hungary in

-Domestically, he was responsible for the adoption
+1882.
+Domestically, he was responsible for the

-the Italian defeat at
+after the Italian defeat at